F.A.Q.

 Temma's source code is released under the terms of the MIT license.

-Why use Temma rather than frameworks like Symfony, Zend Framework or Laravel?
+Why use Temma rather than frameworks like Symfony, Laravel or Laminas?

 These frameworks impose a fairly steep learning curve, forcing them to assimilate concepts that are specific to them.